October 18, 2022 at 2:07 p.m.

 Unfortunately, for Apple, the fourth-generation Apple TV never really caught on.
 Due to its exceptionally high price tag, consumers opted for cheaper devices from Roku, Amazon, and Google.

-Apple’s fifth-generation device boosted resolution to 4K while retaining the same overall design.
+Apple’s fifth-generation devices, known as Apple TV HD or 4K, offered higher resolution in a more expensive model, to support newer televisions.
 Much like the third-generation Apple TV, it was a modest refresh of its predecessor.

 Apple TV: The App